Acetic anhydride Chemical Properties

 Detection: 490 ppb; Recognition: 1.5 ppm

 A clear colorless liquid with a strong odor of vinegar.
 Flash point 129°F. Corrosive to metals and tissue.
 Density 9.0 lb /gal.
-Used to make fibers, plastics, pharmaceuticals, photographic films, cigarette filters, and magnetic tape; inorganic synthesis as an acetylating agent, bleaching agent, and dehydrating agent.
+Manufacture of cellulose esters, plastics, pharmaceuticals, photographic films, cigarette filters, and magnetic tape; inorganic synthesis as an acetylating agent, bleaching agent, and dehydrating agent.

 Air & Water Reactions